 - For many people, psoriasis can lead to embarrassment, self-consciousness, or stress; some people may require treatment for depression or anxiety.

-What Causes the Heartbreak of Psoriasis?
+The Heartbreak: What Are the Causes of Psoriasis?

-In psoriasis, new skins cells are formed too quickly and result in a layer of dead, scaly skin and white blood cells that remain on the top layer of skin, insteading of sloughing off.
+- New skins cells are formed too quickly and result in a layer of dead, scaly skin and white blood cells that remain on the top layer of skin instead of sloughing off.

 Who Gets Psoriasis?
-It's Not All in the Family.

-About 30 percent of people that develop psoriasis may also develop psoriatic arthritis, a type of rheumatoid arthritis that tends to affect the hands and feet.
+- About 30 percent of people that develop psoriasis may also develop psoriatic arthritis, a type of rheumatoid arthritis that tends to affect the joints of the hands and feet.

 Is There More Than One Type of Psoriasis?
+Yes.

 - Plaque Psoriasis: Most common form that causes raised, red skins areas that may be itchy or flaky.

 - Guttate Psoriasis: May be a past history of streptococcal infection; may occur in children or younger adults.
 Small plaques form on the midsection of the body.